- University of Dallas

 - "The Political Significance of Ecclesiastical Thought"

-Gladden J. Pappin is a postdoctoral fellow in the Program on Constitutional Government at Harvard University, and a visiting lecturer in the Department of Political Science at the College of the Holy Cross.
+Gladden J. Pappin is Assistant Professor of Politics at the University of Dallas.
 He received his Ph.D. in Government from Harvard University in 2012.
 He studies modern political phenomena through the lens of political philosophy and its history.
 Among his chief interests are the relationship between political and ecclesiastical thought, the experience of change in the modern world, and question of nature and technology.

 In addition to his fellowship with the Program on Constitutional Government, he has received fellowships from Harvard University, from the Intercollegiate Studies Institute, and from the Earhart Foundation.
 In 2004 he received a Thomas Temple Hoopes Prize at Harvard for his work on rights and the history of conciliarism.

 Rights, Moral Theology and Politics in Jean Gerson

 Key elements of Jean Gerson's account of jus show the distance between premodern and modern accounts of rights.
 The distinction between 'subjective' and 'objective' right has been overemphasized.
 Elements of Scotistic moral theology lie in the background of Gerson's emphasis on jus as a faculty.
 Gerson's own account of the relationship between jus and politics has been overlooked.
 His discussions of jus in the conciliar context are mixed, opposing the popes' claims of jura, while outlining office-specific, not 'natural' jura.
 It can now be said that Gerson, once a clear example of medieval–modern continuity, illustrates the danger of 'continuity' approaches.